 Levels 1–2 (Beginner/High Beginner): Students learn to recognize the English alphabet, high-frequency words, and basic conversations, and express basic ideas clearly.

-Levels 3–4 (Intermediate/High Intermediate): Students expand their vocabulary and grammar, allowing them to engage in more complex communication.
-They can understand longer texts, write structured paragraphs, and participate in social and academic discussions.
+Levels 3–4 (Low Intermediate/ Intermediate): Students expand their vocabulary and grammar, allowing them to engage in more complex communication.
+They can understand longer texts, write structured paragraphs, and participate in discussions for a variety of daily purposes.

-Levels 5–6 (Advanced/High Advanced): Students achieve fluency and flexibility in English for academic, professional, and real-world settings.
+Levels 5–6 (High Intermediate/Advanced): Students achieve fluency and flexibility in English for academic (Level 6, only), professional, and real-world settings.
 At this stage, learners can write detailed essays, comprehend demanding texts and lectures, and communicate effectively at near-native proficiency.

 TOEFL Preparation: Focuses on strategies and practice for the Reading, Listening, Speaking, and Writing sections of the TOEFL exam, helping students achieve the test scores required for university admission.